BKWLD/decoy/src-docs/contribute.md

 To be able to update docs, you need to install mkdocs:

 1. Install python (like via Homebrew)
-2. Install mkdocs with `pip install mkdocs`
+2. Install mkdocs with `pip install mkdocs mkdocs-material pygments`

 The source markdown files are in src-docs.
 After making changes, run the comile instructions (below).
 When adding new files, make sure to update the mkdocs.yml file to add pages to the navigation.